mape-maker/mape-maker/README.rst

 presence of many low power values makes it difficult to exactly hit a target MAPE.
 So this particular example issues a lot of warnings, but does make pretty good scenarios anyway.
 (You will probably need to install some additional packages to make it work.
-Also, as of May 2024, it tested only on Python 3.9 and 3.10)

 Options
 ########################